 In providing call advertising services and pay-per-click advertising, we generate revenue upon our delivery of qualified and reported phone calls or click-throughs to our advertisers or advertising service providers' listings.
 These advertisers and advertising service providers pay us a designated transaction fee for each phone call or click-through, which occurs when a user makes a phone call or clicks on any of their advertisement listings after it has been placed by us or by our distribution partners.
 Each phone call or click-through on an advertisement listing represents a completed transaction.
-The advertisement listings are displayed within our distribution network, which includes mobile and online search engines and applications, directories, destination sites, shopping engines, third party Internet domains or web sites, our portfolio of owned web sites, other targeted Web-based content and offline sources.
-We also generate revenue from cost-per-action services, which occurs when a user makes a phone call from our advertiser's listing or is redirected from one of our web sites or a third party web site in our distribution network to an advertiser web site and completes the specified action.
+The advertisement listings are displayed within our distribution network, which includes mobile and online search engines and applications, directories, destination sites, shopping engines, third party Internet domains or websites, our portfolio of owned websites, other targeted web and mobile-based content and offline sources.
+We also generate revenue from cost-per-action services, which occurs when a user accessing our distribution network completes a specified action.

-We generate revenue from reseller partners and publishers utilizing our local leads platform to sell call advertising and/or search marketing products.
+We generate revenue from reseller partners and publishers utilizing our Local Leads platform to sell call advertising and/or search marketing and other lead generation products.
 We are paid account fees and also agency fees for our products in the form of a percentage of the cost of every call or click delivered to advertisers.
 The reseller partners or publishers engage the advertisers and are the primary obligor, and we, in certain instances, are only financially liable to the publishers in our capacity as a collection agency for the amount collected from the advertisers.
 We recognize revenue for these fees under the net revenue recognition method.
 In limited arrangements resellers pay us a fee for fulfilling an advertiser's campaign in our distribution network and we act as the primary obligor.
 We recognize revenue for these fees under the gross revenue recognition method.